 Choose pretty herb varieties, such as variegated sage, yellow oregano and red-veined sorrel – they’ll look as bright as flowers and taste delicious, too.

-If you’re really interest then you’ll want to read our guide to starting your own herb garden.
+If you’re really interest then you’ll want to read our guide to starting your own DIY herb garden.

+The last of our easy gardening tips is, if you’re a romantic at heart why not make space for a garden swing?
 It can add a sense of drama to a small garden or decking area.
 Wrap flowers and leaves around the sides for a flower-child vibe.

-Our top easy gardening tips
+Try these easy gardening tips today

 So there you have a range of easy gardening tips, which are all cost effective.
 The best place to start is to think about setting aside a weekend to get in the garden in order to kick start the process.